Skip to main content

 (4) Common procedural terminology (CPT): also known as current procedural terminology, is a list of descriptive terms and identifying codes, as published by the American medical association (AMA) for reporting medical services and procedures performed.

-(5) Direct service costs: costs associated with salaries, benefits, and contract compensation for individuals and entities delivering services to an eligible child, services as defined in rule 5160-35-05 of the Administrative Code and as defined in paragraph (B)(2) of rule 5160-35-06 of the Administrative Code.
+(5) Direct service costs: costs associated with salaries, benefits, and contract compensation for individuals and entities delivering services to an eligible child, services as defined in rule 5160-35-05 of the Administrative Code, and as defined in rule 5160-35-07 of the Administrative Code.

 (7) Healthcare common procedure coding system (HCPCS): is a uniform method for health care providers and medical suppliers to report professional services, procedures and supplies.

-(12) Medicaid school program authorized referrer: is a licensed practitioner of the healing arts who refers for services under the medicaid school component of the medicaid program as set forth in section 5162.366 of the Revised Code.
+(12) Medicaid school program authorized referrer: is a practitioner of the healing arts who refers for services under the medicaid school component of the medicaid program defined in section 5162.366 of the Revised Code.

-(17) Other costs: costs for service-related activities for which there is no CPT or HCPCS code and for which claiming is not possible by the MSP provider due to medicaid rule restrictions; administrative claiming, equipment, supplies, indirect costs, and billing fees.
+(16) Other costs: costs for service-related activities for which there is no current procedural terminology (CPT) or healthcare common procedure coding system (HCPCS) code and for which claiming is not possible by the MSP provider due to medicaid rule restrictions; administrative claiming, equipment, supplies, indirect costs, audit fees, and billing fees.

-(19) State school: school under the control and supervision of the state board of education established for students who are deaf or blind as defined by section 3325.01 of the Revised Code.
+(18) State school: school under the control and supervision of the department of education and workforce (DEW) established for students who are deaf or blind as defined by section 3325.01 of the Revised Code.

 Supplemental Information